rustbridge/website/organizing/before.md

   If not, no worries, you can always just tell the group to go and organize lunch on their own.
 - Drinks.
-Some venues have a fridge with drinks, if not, you might just want to get some water and plastic cups from the local supermarket.
+Some venues have a fridge with drinks, if not, you might just want to get some water and cups from the local supermarket.